IlyaSamoylov45/OnlineCourses/Database course/Textbook_Notes_for_lectures/A First Course in Database Systems Readings.md

     5. Control access to the data from many users at the same time

 CHAPTER 1.1.1 Early Database Management Systems
-  - The first important applications of DBMS’s were ones where data was composed of many small items
+  - The first important applications of DBMS's were ones where data was composed of many small items
     ex: Banks, Airlines etc.

 CHAPTER 1.1.2 Relational Database Systems